When I began my quest last May to create an affordable PLC training video, I knew the cost of the video itself wasn’t the only obstacle.

 Well, I hope the above recommendations of low cost operators you can use for home based learning projects was helpful.

-If you have your own recommendations or questions, please feel free to leave them with us by filling in the “leave a reply” form at the bottom of this page.
+If you have your own recommendations or questions, please feel free to leave them with us by filling in the “post a comment or question” link below.